samyipsh/tp/docs/UserGuide.md

 ### Replace tag from all entries: `replacetag`

-Replace the specified tag from all contacts in NetworkUS with a new tag.
+Replaces the specified tag from all displayed contacts in NetworkUS with a new tag.

 Format: `replacetag TAG1 TAG2`

-* Replace `TAG1` wiTh `TAG2` for all contacts.
+* Replaces `TAG1` with `TAG2` for all contacts.
 * `TAG1` is the tag to be replaced.
 * `TAG2` is the new tag to replace `TAG1`.
 * Tags must be alphanumeric without spaces.

 Example:
-* `list` followed by `replace CS2040 CS2030` replaces CS2040 tag to CS2030 tag from all contact list.
+* `list` followed by `replacetag CS2040 CS2030` replaces CS2040 tag to CS2030 tag from all contact list.

 ### Clearing all entries : `clear`